Let them hear you roar!

 What if you see an article that you disagree with or that highlights the wrong things about an animal situation?
 Maybe it is a pet bobcat or tiger cub being exhibited at the local mall.
 What should you do?

 You should again post your comments to the media.
 Be polite and try to educate them.
 No one likes being attacked.
 Negativity turns people off and they won’t hear your important message.

-How do you find media in my area?
+How do you find media in your area and your Congressional representatives?

-With http://www.usnpl.com/ and www.Enewsreference.com, you have a reference website that lists – state by state – all the major news media outlets.
+With http://www.usnpl.com/ and http://www.enewsreference.com/country_news.shtml, you have a reference website that lists – state by state or country by country – all the major news media outlets’ contact information.
 It even gives you a direct one-click link to each TV or newspaper’s website anywhere in the country!
 It’s that easy to reach out to those that can bring attention to what you’ve seen or heard.